Uniform in time weak propagation of chaos on the torus: Introduction

-Despite being more restrictive, example (3) is actually the most challenging.
-The key fact is that $\kappa>0$ may be large, in which case (3) is known as the synchronised (or super-critical) Kuramoto model.
-Reformulated with the notations of example (2), this corresponds to $W(x)=-2 \pi \kappa \cos(2 \pi x)$.
-Obviously, it is not $H$-stable.
-Consistently, the McKean-Vlasov equation has several invariant measures.
-These are the Lebesgue measure, which is then unstable, and a collection of non-trivial measures obtained by rotating a common density profile on the torus, see \cite{bertini:giacomin:pakdaman,giacomin:pakdaman:khashayar:pellegrin}.
-As mentioned before, uniform propagation of chaos then fails, see \cite{bertini:giacomin:poquet}.
-In fact, the best result that has been proven so far is due to \cite{coppini2019long}.
-It says that, with high probability, the empirical distribution of \eqref{eq particles} stays close to the collection of non-trivial invariant measures up to times that are subexponential in $N$.
-We complement this result here by proving that the weak error \eqref{eq:intro:weak} is of order $O(N^{-1})$, uniformly in time, for functionals $\Phi$ that are rotation invariant (see Definition \ref{def:rotation:invariant:function}) and for initial distributions $\mu_{\text{init}}$ that are at a positive distance from the Lebesgue measure.
-4pt
+What is more, our tools allow us to take the analysis a step further and to obtain local results under locally attracting properties of the invariant measures.
+For instance, we obtain metastability bounds (i.e., quantitative propagation of chaos over time interval of any polynomial length in $N$), see again Theorem \ref{thm main result:2} (together with Theorem \ref{prop:3:18} for a refined version), when $\nu_\infty$ in the former condition $(a)$ is simply assumed to be an invariant measure, possibly not globally attracting (in fact, it becomes locally attracting under $(b)$).
+Moreover, in Theorem \ref{main:thm:kuramoto}, we provide a quantitative in time estimate for one specific model, namely the super-critical Kuramoto model, with an infinite set of invariant measures.
+It corresponds to $b(x,\mu)= - \int \nabla W(x-y) \mu( \ud y)$ with $W(x)=-2 \pi \kappa \cos(2 \pi x)$ for $\kappa>1$.
+This case is challenging and does not fit any of the aforementioned situations $(i)$, $(ii)$ or $(iii)$.
+The invariant measures are the Lebesgue measure, which is unstable, and a collection of non-trivial measures obtained by rotating a common density profile on the torus, see \cite{bertini:giacomin:pakdaman,giacomin:pakdaman:khashayar:pellegrin}.
+Uniform propagation of chaos then fails, see \cite{bertini:giacomin:poquet} and the best result that has been proven so far is due to \cite{coppini2019long}: it says that, with high probability, the empirical distribution of \eqref{eq particles} stays close to the collection of non-trivial invariant measures up to times that are subexponential in $N$.
+Here, we prove that the weak error \eqref{eq:intro:weak} is of order ${\mathcal O}(N^{-1})$, uniformly in time, for functionals $\Phi$ that are rotation invariant (see Definition \ref{def:rotation:invariant:function}) and for initial distributions $\mu_{\text{init}}$ that are at a positive distance from the Lebesgue measure.
+This result is new and, although it does not directly follow from our main statement Theorem \ref{thm main result:2} , it follows from the same approach.